allo-media/text2num/README.md

 ### Working with tokens

-Imagine that we have an ASR application that returns a transcript as a list of tokens (text, start timestamp, end timestamp) where the timestamps are intergers reprensenting milliseconds relative to the beginning of the speech.
+Imagine that we have an ASR application that returns a transcript as a list of tokens (text, start timestamp, end timestamp) where the timestamps are integers representing milliseconds relative to the beginning of the speech.

 ```python